PoyoP0yo/m/process3.md

 Get the [Google Cloud ML Engineer certification](https://cloud.google.com/learn/certification/machine-learning-engineer), an [AWS ML](https://aws.amazon.com/certification/certified-machine-learning-engineer-associate/) or [Azure AI](https://learn.microsoft.com/en-us/credentials/certifications/azure-ai-fundamentals/) certification, or [Andrew Ng's ML courses](https://www.andrewng.org/courses).

-# Getting The Job/Internship
+# Getting the Job/Internship

 ## Writing Your Resume
 A poorly written resume can undersell your value and experience even if you meet all of the qualifications of the job.

 When making the resume, focus on impacts when explaining work experience/projects instead of you did and use statistics or numbers when possible.
 Be concise, no more than one full page.
 Refer to [career services](https://www.uwb.edu/career-services/appointments#Drop-in%20hours) and the [writing center](https://www.uwb.edu/learning-commons/appointments-drop-ins/) to get further help in writing your resume.

-## Where to Apply For Jobs And Internships
+## Where to Apply for Jobs and Internships
 It is not recommended to apply on Indeed or Linkedin since they have extremely low success rates from applicant amount.

 Look for jobs on [builtinseattle](https://www.builtinseattle.com) and [ycombinator](https://www.ycombinator.com).
 Go to [career fairs](https://www.uwb.edu/career-services/employers/career-fairs) when available and bring several copies of your resume to hand out to employers.
 Check Google Maps for local businesses and apply on their sites.
 Apply to smaller companies for a higher chance of receiving a response.

-## Preparing For An Interview
+## Preparing for an Interview
 Interviews are crucial to getting hired at a job and you need to be prepared for what might happen during the big moment.
 You only have one first impression so you need to make it count.

 ![Image of several interview tips](https://github.com/PoyoP0yo/m/blob/main/interviewtutorial.jpg?raw=true)